jakebell36/COVID-19_Forecasting/README.md

 temp.html is the final results in a presentable manner.

-train.csv is the given data of the states of COVID-19 cases and fatalities. final_combined.csv is the data of all of the other extra variables included in generating the model.
+train.csv is the actual data of the states of COVID-19 cases and fatalities, which was used to generate the models.

+final_combined.csv is the data of all of the other extra variables included in generating the model.